hermangroup/docs/introduction/how-to-buy.rst

   https://bitsane.com

-  Bitsane (and its altcoin sister site `Anybits <https://anybits.com>`_) offer trading pairs for Dash and allows deposits in EUR and USD.
+  Bitsane (and its altcoin sister site `Anybits <https://anybits.com>`_) offer trading pairs for Historia and allows deposits in EUR and USD.